 I would like to see Support Stations placed in all adult centers to facilitate our students as they graduate beyond the school setting.
 It’s truly a life-changing product.

-The William S Baer School is a MOVE Model Site and was one of the early adopters of MOVE International’s newly developed Hygiene and Toileting Program.
+The William S Baer School was one of the early adopters of the MOVE Program.